Author of this article: Andreas Soller

 What is an evidence board?

-An overview of all collected findings (evidence, facts) in the context of a User Journey.
+An overview of all collected evidence (think of findings and facts) in the context of a User Journey.

 It helps teams visualize and analyze user behavior, needs, and pain points to make informed decisions.